 All application materials for students wanting to complete their background coursework must be received here at Texas State by April 1st of every year.

 Please note: Due to the high volume of requests, the department of Communication Disorders does not schedule individual visits for prospective leveling or graduate students.
-We will hold a Graduate Information Day in Fall 2018, where applicants to our leveling and graduate programs can meet faculty and current students.
-If you wish to be notified by email when Graduate Information Day is scheduled, please send your request to firstname.lastname@example.org.
+We will hold a Graduate Information Day in Fall 2019, where applicants to our leveling and graduate programs can meet faculty and current students.
+You can also contact us at email@example.com with questions.

 Click the button below for in-depth admission instructions.

 5312 Neuroanatomy for Communication Disorders.
 (3-1) This is a lecture course that examines the organization of the brain, spinal cord, and peripheral nervous system.
 Significance of the areas of the nervous system that are primary or secondary for speech, language, and hearing are the main focus of this course.
 This course does not earn graduate degree credit.

 5325 Anatomy and Physiology of the Speech Production System.
 (3-0) Description of structure and function of the speech production system with emphasis on physical problems in speech, language, and hearing.
 This course does not earn graduate degree credit.